LibreService/my_rime/doc/customize.md

 ## Step
 * Clone the repo.
 Do not use `--recurse-submodules`.
 * Replicate build steps locally.
-You may reference [README](../README.md) or `build` job of [CI script](../.github/workflows/build.yml).
+You may reference [README](../README.md), [Dockerfile](../Dockerfile) or `build` job of [CI script](../.github/workflows/build.yml).
 Those steps work on Ubuntu latest stable and LTS release.
+It's highly recommended to be done BEFORE your customization, in order to locate problems.
 * Customize [schemas.json](../schemas.json).
 * If your IME uses lua, place your `rime.lua` and `lua` directory under [rime-config](../rime-config/).
 * Run `pnpm run schema`.